warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/buenavista-testnet/join-buenavista.md

 ## 4. Start the node

-You can now start the node using the following command:
+Now you can start the node using the following command:

 ```
 wardend start